 Sadly however just as with regular actors, there are also monsters who are somewhat overlooked?
 Are these creatures genuinely less scary and memorable or do they just not have as good a publicist?

-Well in this article I am going to be taking a look at 10 relatively obscure monsters that I feel are criminally underrated.
+In this article I am going to be taking a look at 10 relatively obscure monsters that I feel are criminally underrated.
 In my opinion these monsters deserve to be seen as classic characters.
-Whilst not all of the movies they were in were classics granted, I still feel that these are truly memorable characters in their own right.
+Whilst not all of the movies they were in were classics, the monsters themselves were at least above average.

 Let me know what you think of my choices below and also tell me what your top 10 underrated monsters are.

 10/ Storage 24 Monster

 This underrated Brit horror flick directed and written by and also starring Noel Clarke (Mickey from Doctor Who) featured a very memorable and terrifying alien monstrosity, that tore its victims limb from limb.

 In terms of character the monster was somewhat basic.
 It’s ship just lands on the earth and it runs around killing things, though there is a fabulous twist at the end.
 (If you don’t want the movie spoiled look away now.)
 Throughout the film we are led to believe that this is the only member of its kind, as our characters are cut off from the rest of the world in an old warehouse being pursued by the beast.

 At the end however when the survivors escape, we discover that actually it was part of a full scale invasion force who have decimated all of London at least whilst our heroes were battling just one!